 It should be common sense how essential it is for you to improve internal communication in your organization.

-According to this Towers Watson study, companies with highly effective communication practices enjoy 47% higher total returns to shareholders compared to organizations with poor communication.
+According to a Towers Watson study, companies with highly effective communication practices enjoy 47% higher total returns to shareholders compared to organizations with poor communication.

 Improved internal communication doesn't only affect your returns to shareholders, it can also increase employee engagement, build stronger teams, and enhance the competitiveness of your company.
 Effective internal communication practices help you increase productivity, build a better workplace, and reduce day-to-day conflict between team members.